xolox/python-pdiffcopy/README.rst

 .. code-block:: console

-   $ pip install pdiffcopy
+   $ pip install 'pdiffcopy[client,server]'

 There's actually a multitude of ways to install Python_ packages (e.g. the `per user site-packages directory`_, `virtual environments`_ or just installing system wide) and I have no intention of getting into that discussion here, so if this intimidates you then read up on your options before returning to these instructions 😉.

+The names between the square brackets (``client`` and ``server``) are called "extras" and they enable you to choose whether to install the client dependencies, server dependencies or both.

 Command line
 ------------